 It is the policy of the Galveston Police Department to investigate all complaints against the department or its employees.
 This ensures the integrity of the department while protecting the rights and interests of both citizens and department employees.

-To file a complaint, please return the completed form to:
+To file a complaint, please return the completed form (PDF) to:

 Office of Professional Standards